 “So how did this shake-up come about?
 Was there a rebellion or a coup?”

 “Certainly not!
-Their dictatorship was so benevolent, Their rule so enlightened that there was no cause for discontent.
+The dictatorship of the Patriarchs was so benevolent, Their rule so enlightened that there was no cause for discontent.
 Yet there was a revolution, albeit obviously a bloodless one.
 It had long been observed that the old model was no longer working, as evidenced by the ever-increasing loss of bums on pews.
 Clearly it was time for a change.
 Accordingly a round-table discussion was set up, which opened the floodgates to a deluge of complaints.

 “One of the loudest grievances concerned the gender imbalance in the Personage of God.
 The official line was that God is beyond gender: possessing all the positive and none of the negative attributes of masculinity while encompassing all the feminine virtues.
 Accordingly the terms ‘Father’ and ‘Son’ should be understood gender-inclusively.

 “However, these arguments were greeted with eye-rolling scepticism by our more militant supporters and there was muttering in the ranks about sophistry and post-hoc rationalization.
 Their counter-proposal was that the Patriarchy was long overdue for reconstruction.
 For starters Divinity should be clearly defined, described and depicted as gender-inclusive, ditching the masculine pronoun which undermines all claims of gender-neutrality.”

 “I’m with you there.
 It looks a bit beardy and it sure as hell sounds patriarchal.
 So how was it resolved?”

 “After much soul-searching it was decided on both spiritual and political grounds to bring an incontestably female Personage into the Trinity.
 But who and how?
 In the end it was HG…”